F1 Fantasy: top picks & predictions for the 2025 Spanish GP

 Looking at the season up to this point, Ocon, Bearman and Haas have scored 272 Fantasy points.

-For now we’ll assume Colapinto will perform roughly similarly to Doohan, so taking the Aussie’s scores along with those of Bortoleto and Mercedes would have brought in 318 Fantasy points – and that’s in spite of the fact the Alpine and Sauber drivers are both currently in minus numbers.
+For now we’ll assume Colapinto will perform roughly similarly to Doohan, so taking the Aussie’s scores along with Bortoleto and Mercedes’ would bring in 318 Fantasy points – and that’s in spite of the fact the Alpine and Sauber drivers are both currently in minus numbers.

-The Fantasy points benefit from the latter strategy is clear, and because we’re on the budget limit, it means the swap might not be possible at the next race due to price changes – so do it, now!
+The Fantasy points benefit from the latter strategy is clear, and because we’re on the budget limit, it means the swap might not be possible in one race – so do it, now!
 Even if it means taking a -10 penalty for using an extra transfer.

-The Final Fix chip wouldn’t do much for you in avoiding the penalty, as one that selected choice would revert back to your original driver after the race, and you might not be able to afford them after Imola.
+The Final Fix chip wouldn’t do much for you in avoiding the penalty, as that one selected choice would revert back to your original driver after the race, and you might not be able to afford them after Imola following price changes.

 It's time to make some big chip decisions for your 2025 F1 Fantasy Miami GP line-up.
 Here are our predictions; tips on drivers to avoid; which chips to play and further analysis